bardanp/bardanp/README.md

 I've been learning to code for about 4 years throughout high school.
 I am currently studying Computer Science at Pennslyvania State University.
 I started with Java, and am currently learning c++, API'S, Database, and Algorithms.

-* 🌍  I'm based in Pennslyvania
+* 🌍  I'm based in Pennslyvania, USA
 * ✉️  You can contact me at [bardan.phuyel@hotmail.com](mailto:bardan.phuyel@hotmail.com)
 * 🧠  I'm learning Databases, APIs, and Algorithms